Is your Kodi not working like it used to? Having issues streaming shows or movies?

 I’ve personally experienced issues where a streaming add-on completely breaks and no shows will get any links.
 The issue is sometimes due to old version of Kodi or the add-on you’re using.

 Other times, there have been issues where an update breaks the add-on, and it can sometimes be fixed by uninstalling the add-on and reinstalling it.
-This happened to the Exodus add-on in late July 2016.
+I’m aware of this happening on a large scale both with the Exodus add-on years ago and with Seren add-on more recently.

 For Kodi, make sure to visit kodi.tv to check if you have the latest stable version.